 “We don’t want to waste the time of a contact we’ve gotten to know, so we’ll put in the time and due diligence to make sure we haven’t forgotten anything.”

 Making that initial connection is only the first step, and as our lives and communications get busier and busier, keeping track of these communications — who you met with, who you emailed, who you spoke to, and so forth — becomes it’s own challenge.
 It quickly becomes common practice to start searching inboxes and voicemails before you contact someone you haven’t spoken to in a few weeks.
 We don’t want to waste the time of a contact we’ve gotten to know, so we’ll put in the time and due diligence to make sure we haven’t forgotten anything.
 Similarly, this is another place where a little extra organization can go a long way.
-We help you by centralizing multiple channels of communications into a single service, so you can easily see where you left off with someone.
-Likewise, we remind you to stay in touch with the contact that matter most and flag contacts you are losing touch with.
+Comms” are a simple yet effective tool: add notes after every communication with a contact and keep a clear history of what was said and when.
+We remind you to stay in touch with the contact that matter most and flag contacts you are losing touch with.

 The world has certainly never been smaller, but there are still more than seven billion people living here.
 We can all do more together than we can separately.
 That’s what networking is all about, and Covve is here to help.